wp-plugins/wiget-poster-s/readme.txt

 == Description ==

 This plugin is simple allow you creating own mini wiget.
 And is a simple example of creating a widget in the plugin(usefull for developers).

+P.S. you can connect with my by emailing on: zwooee4@yahoo.com

 == Installation ==